Surgical Day Care Unit

 Most children appear to be alert and active after they are discharged from hospital.
 However do not be surprised if your child complains of feeling dizzy or being tired.
 Your child may feel dizzy and uncoordinated for the next couple of days.

 - Let your child take part in any outdoor activities

 - Give your child hard to digest foods such as chips, burgers.

 - make sure your child’s activities are supervised by a responsible adult

-Your child may complain of having a sore throat, hoarseness, muscle ache, or pain following Bronchoscopy under General Anaesthetic.
+Your child may complain of having a sore throat, hoarseness, muscle ache, or pain following an anaesthetic.
 You can give your child paracetamol.
 Do not exceed the recommended dosage for your child’s age.